onlabsorg/olojs/docs/api/file-store.md

 async fileStore.delete: String path -> undefined
 ------------------------------------------------------------------------
-Moves a `.olo` file to the trash bin, given its absolute path.
+Moves a `.olo` file to the trash bin, given its path relative to the store root path.
 ```js
 await fileStore.delete("/path/to/doc");
 ```